Jeu de taquin dynamics on infinite Young tableaux and second class particles: Plactic Littlewood--Richardson rule, Jucys--Murphy elements and the semicircle distribution

 We now calculate the second moment of the random variable $M_\alpha$.
 We have that

-so, similarly as in Section \ref{subsec:mean-value}, the problem is reduced to studying the element
+so, similarly as in Section~\ref{subsec:mean-value}, the problem is reduced to studying the element

-In an analogous way we define sets $Z_\Sigma, Z_\Pi\subseteq \{1,\dots,2\alpha\}$ and the corresponding partitions $\Sigma$ and $\Pi$.
-In this case, however, the analysis is more difficult, which comes from the fact that it is possible that $j_\ell=n+i_q$ for some values of $\ell$ and $q$.
+In an analogous way, we define sets $Z_\Sigma, Z_\Pi\subseteq\{ 1,\ldots ,2\alpha\}$ and the corresponding partitions $\Sigma$ and $\Pi$.
+In this case, however, the analysis is more difficult, which comes from the fact that it is possible that $j_\ell=n+i_q$ for some values of $\ell$ and~$q$.
 If this happens, then we say that the block of $\Pi$ which contains $\ell$ is \emph{special}.
 We can again group summands according to the corresponding set-partitions $\Sigma$, $\Pi$ (and the information about which of the blocks of $\Pi$ is special, if any).
 The detailed analysis follows.
-Just as before one can assume that every block of $\Sigma$ contains at least two elements.
+Just as before, one can assume that every block of $\Sigma$ contains at least two elements. \begin{longlist}[\quad] \item[\textit{Case} 1:] $i_1=i_2$.
+The total contribution of the summands of this form is just equal to $\frac{1}{k} \E M_{2\alpha}$.
+We already calculated the asymptotic behavior of such expressions; it is equal to $\frac{1}{k} \gamma_{2\alpha} + O ( \frac{1}{\sqrt{n}} ) $.